 There are also picture books available through CloudLibrary.
 You can choose titles that let you and your child interact with the book, which increases textual awareness.
 Britta Teckentrup’s book One is Not a Pair and Crunch the Shy Dinosaur by Cirocco Dunlap are a couple of suggestions.

 PressReader has thousands of magazines in many languages including a section for children.
-Highlights Hello is for children ages 0-2 while Highlights High Five is appropriate for children ages 3-5.
+Highlights Hello is for children under two while Highlights High Five is appropriate for children ages three to five.
 These magazines often include activities that you can explore together, promoting language development through conversation.
 To get free access to PressReader from outside the library, choose Sign In, then Library or Group, choose Chandler Public Library, and enter your library card and PIN numbers.

 Kanopy, Chandler’s video streaming service, has a children’s section with episodes of Sesame Street, Reading Rainbow, and shows about history and science among many other movies and shows.
 There are language learning courses for English, Spanish, and French as well.

 Have literacy materials available when you’re on the go with audiobooks, magazines, ebooks and educational movies.
 By offering quality educational material and exploring digital media together, you can model a healthy relationship with devices that will help your child make mindful choices as they get older. - Crystal (Downtown)